 Learn, play and unplug at Storrowton Village Museum’s Early American Summer Days program for ages 7-12.
 Our unique hands-on approach to history will help 21st century children learn what it was like to be a kid in the 1800s.
-This year will feature two different sessions, each with fun and educational themed activities, making it possible for children to attend and enjoy both weeks.
 Register online or stop into the Museum Office to register in person.

 So many things we use today were created in the 19th century!
 This STEM-inspired week looks at what they are, how they were made and even some of the young inventors who came up with the ideas.
 The session will engage problem-solving and teamwork skills in new and exciting ways, like toy boat building, an ice cream making challenge and more.